Project

 We had a group that looked at this - for income.
 We found that if you do things carefully, means and quantiles line up quite well (ie, there is not much seam effect in levels).
 However, there was a seam effect in income autocorrelations (the correlation of a persons income with their previous incomes).
 That seam effect comes from the fact that our imputation procedures for missing income data do not span the seam (ie, one procedure stopped with the BHPS, and a new procedure started with wave 1 of Understanding Society - including the BHPS sample).
 This might matter to a sophisticated user (trying to decompose income processes into transitory and permanent shocks for example).
 The results of this work are currently not written up but do contact us again if you have further questions.

-#3
+Actions #3

-Updated by Stephanie Auty over 5 years ago
+Updated by Stephanie Auty about 6 years ago

 • Status changed from Feedback to Resolved